Module 07: UX/UI Fundamentals

 With TUI tools, you can now say:

-The card should:
+The bubble should:

 - Use Tailwind CSS